kelvinagyareyeboah/ChatChain/README.md

-securely on the ICP blockchain.
-- **User Authentication**: Register and authenticate users via Internet Identity.
+uthenticate users via Internet Identity.
 - **Responsive UI**: A sleek, gradient-styled interface with a user list, chat window, and settings modal.
 - **Real-Time Updates**: Polls for new messages every 5 seconds to keep conversations fresh.
 - **Scalable Backend**: Uses a Motoko canister for persistent storage of users and messages.